 Priced from £28,320 in SE spec for the 148bhp 1.5-litre TSI petrol engine, the base Taracco comes with metallic paint, 17-inch alloys, a DAB radio, Seat's Full Link connectivity system and three-zone climate control as standard.
 Unlike its Skoda Kodiaq sibling, only seven-seat variants are available in Britain.

 Other engines include a 187bhp 2.0 TSI petrol, mated exclusively to a DSG transmission and four-wheel drive, and a 148bhp 2.0-litre TDI diesel.
 Topping out the range is a 187bhp 2.0-litre TDI unit with a DSG gearbox and four-wheel drive in XCELLENCE First Edition Plus spec, priced at £39,905.

 The new SUV was unveiled by Seat earlier this year in Tarragona, the modern version of the city that used to be called Tarraco.
-Positioned as the firm’s new flagship, the Tarraco completes its trio of SUVs alongside the Ateca and Arona.
+Positioned as the firm’s new flagship, the Tarraco completes its trio of SUVs alongside the Seat Ateca and Seat Arona.

 "The introduction of the Tarraco forms part of our €3.3 billion [£2.93 billion] investment between 2015 and 2019 in the company’s future and the range of vehicles we offer," said Seat boss Luca de Meo.
 "It completes our family of SUVs, to suit every customer’s need”.

 Seat believes that the Tarraco can help it attract new customers and will considerably boost the firm's profits due to the greater margins possible with a larger SUV.
 De Meo said the Tarraco would help Seat fight in the market for "the main family car in the household."